 There will be time to wander the old town, exploring its network of winding streets, and picturesque squares, quaint shops, and cafés swarming around the impressive cathedral with its magnificent ornate frescoes and the gothic-style town hall with its lovely decorative clock tower.
 This afternoon we visit the attractive town of Aldersbach, principally famed as the site of a former Cistercian abbey.
 Earliest records show the abbey was founded in 1127 and well regarded for its religious discipline, became widely influential and went on to flourish for more than six centuries until the secularisation of Bavaria in the early nineteenth century when the buildings were sold, and the church converted to serve the local parish.

-We enjoy a guided tour seeing the breathtaking interior of one of the most important baroque churches in southern Germany, with its flamboyant stuccowork, intricate gold-leaf, and elaborate ceiling frescoes and learning more about the monks who made their life here.
+We enjoy a guided tour of the grounds with one of the most important baroque churches in Southern Germany, learning more about the monks who made their life here.
 We’ll also visit the abbey’s historic brewery and museum.

 Our ship reaches the northernmost point of the Danube and the delightful city of Regensburg, a former Roman garrison town and Germany’s ‘medieval miracle’.
 After a leisurely breakfast we enjoy a guided tour through the twisting streets of the old town, admiring the warmly painted facades of the picturesque houses, the wondrous gothic cathedral and old town hall with its lofty eight story tower, and the hefty stone remains of a Roman gateway that once marked the city’s northern entrance.
 Afterward, enjoy some free time exploring under your own steam; take a stroll over the iconic thirteenth-century bridge and take in the view, much as it has been for centuries, before retiring to a cozy, tucked away café to enjoy the enchanting ambiance of this historic place.
 You’ll have worked up an appetite so return to the ship for lunch as our elegant ship smoothly commences our return cruise into Austria.